srdevan/CSE472/README.md

         - statistical_analyzer.py : contains logic for identifying view bot inflation based on correlation between view count and metrics like sum of 								likes and dislikes

-HOW TO RUN AND TEST THE MODEL:
+How to run and test the model:

-	Use the following steps on the pre-processed data
+	(Use the following steps on the pre-processed data)

 	1. Data Scraping : python data_scraper.py